-the Father of an infinite majesty; thine honourable, true and only Son; also the Hely Chest the Comforter also the Holy Ghost the Comforter.
+the Father of an infinite majesty; thine honourable, true and only Son; also the Holy Ghost the Comforter.
 Thou art the King of glory, O Christ.
 Thou art the everlasting Son of the Father.
 When thou tookest upon thee to deliver man, thou didst not abhor the Virgin's womb.
 When thou hadst overcome the sharpness of death, thou didst open the kingdom of heaven to all believers.